 Startup ecosystems are on the rise globally and it is equally relevant for various types of players.
-Entrepreneurs are looking for the ways to boost business and social life with new opportunities and connections, governments are trying to promote local economy, corporates want to find a place to open a new branch, and all the other players in the ecosystem, including coworking spaces and accelerators too, are coming with their individual goals and play their role to succeed.
+Entrepreneurs are looking for the ways to boost business and social life with new opportunities and connections, governments are trying to promote local economy through ecosystem development practices, corporates want to find a place to open a new branch, and all the other players in the ecosystem, including coworking spaces and accelerators too, are coming with their individual goals and play their role to succeed.
 Startup ecosystem is a chain composed of unique players that cannot survive without one another.

 So, what makes good startup ecosystem?